-After completing the driving instructor training course, passing the written test and the G Class road test, and the CRJMC cleared by the MTO, you would need the reverse side of the instructor application form completed by the driving instructor course instructor, including their signature.
+After completing the driving instructor training course, passing the written test the G Class road test, and the CRJMC cleared by the MTO, you would need the reverse side of the instructor application form completed by the driving instructor course, including their signature.
 Completing all requirements prior to attending the driving instructor course will help you finish each step before the one-year is up.

 After completing these steps, return to a DriveTest Centre for processing.
 Once they confirm you have completed all steps, you will be required to pay a small fee.
 Once paid, they will provide you with a temporary driving instructor license.
 You will receive the permanent license in the mail a few weeks later.
 If you do not receive the permanent one before the expiry date on the temporary one, you should go to any Service Ontario office and enquire.
 They may issue you another temporary driving instructor license.

 The Benefits and Challenges.

 As you improve your skills as a licensed driving instructor and want a challenge, you can also work with licensed drivers to help upgrade their skills as a driver.
 Driver training is more than just novice drivers, it can involve drivers of many age groups and is always interesting and challenging!